-“Simple supply and demand shows us that investing more in abundant resources isn’t a very good strategy.
+“Simple supply and demand show us that investing more in abundant resources isn’t a very good strategy.
 It won’t improve the outcome of the system.
 Spending more time in the gym won’t make you any healthier if you aren’t sleeping or eating well.
 However, it takes society a long time to adapt to the shift and make wise investments.
 What seems obvious in retrospect appears, at the time, a risky investment.”

 As we get better at AI, we will systemize more of the low-level tasks that often fall to the junior developers.
-These are the same people who are currently in the coding bootcamps and classes.
+These are the same people who are currently in the coding boot camps and classes.

 We’re building more complex software and code with fewer resources.

 We’re learning to build and run more complex software with fewer developers.
 I think we’re going to hit a point in the not-so-distant future where the supply of junior to mid-level developers is going to far exceed the demand.